interplaynetary/free-association/src/lib/state/flow.md

 - **capacities** (writable)
 - **capacityShares** (derived: from capacities and providerShares)
+- **contributorCapacityShares** (derived: from capacityShares)

-- **recipientCapacityShares** (writable) // Populated via a subscription to our ID in the capacityShares of our mutual-contributors
+- **networkCapacityShares** (writable) // Populated via a subscription to our ID in the capacityShares of our mutual-contributors
-- **recipientCapacities** (derived: recipientCapacityShares) // Populated via a subscription the capacities of our mutual-contributors, filtering out those capacities in which we have no share
+- **userNetworkCapacitiesWithShares** (derived: networkCapacityShares and networkCapacities) // Populated via a subscription the capacities of our mutual-contributors, filtering out those capacities in which we have no share

 ▲ SOGF triggers providerShares recalculation